Australian court backs finding radio royal prank call broke law

 In its ruling, the High Court said the station did not obtain the consent of the hospital’s staff to air the recording of the call.

-The two presenters, Mel Greig and Michael Christian, both apologized for their actions in the wake of the scandal and said they were devastated by the death of Indian-born nurse Jacintha Saldanha, 46.
+The two presenters, Mel Greig and Michael Christian, both apologised for their actions in the wake of the scandal and said they were devastated by the death of Indian-born nurse Jacintha Saldanha, 46.
 Greig attended the inquest into Saldanha’s death at London’s High Court.
+(Reporting by Jane Wardell; Editing by Clarence Fernandez)